-Of the thirteen persons who served on our Board of Directors during 2016, we believe that Messrs.
+Of the thirteen persons who served on our Board of Directors during 2017, we believe that Messrs.
 Elliot, Fairchilds, File, Fisher, Goldman, Graney, Hambrick, Hylton, Jones, Kayser, Rossi and Ms. Rowe are "independent" for purposes of Nasdaq rules.
+Ms. Strong-Treister, who was appointed to the Board in January 2018, is "independent" for purposes of Nasdaq rules.
 Mr. Hageboeck is not considered independent because he is an officer of City Holding Company.
 The Board has also determined that no member of the Audit or Compensation Committees has any material relationship with the Company (either directly or indirectly as a partner, shareholder or officer of an organization that has a relationship with the Company) and that all members of these committees meet the criteria for independence under the Nasdaq listing standards.